cascremers/scyther/scyther_on_mac.md

     `brew install graphviz`

-10. Move to the src directory, and run the following command to build scyther on the machine,

-    `cmake -G "Unix Makefiles" `

-11. Type in `make` to compile the files.
+10. Type in `make` to compile the files.

-12. The following command, will give us an overview of how to use scyther through the terminal,
+11. The following command, will give us an overview of how to use scyther through the terminal,

     `./scyther-mac --help`

-13. Use the following command to run a protocol and check its security claims,
+12. Use the following command to run a protocol and check its security claims,

-    `./scyther-mac -A [filename].spdl`, replace filename with the one that you want to check for.
+    `./scyther-mac -A [filename].spdl`, replace the filename with the one that you want to check for.

     For further information, check [generic installation](https://people.cispa.io/cas.cremers/scyther/install-generic.html)